stubrjs/stubr/Readme.md

 `delay` can can be set to delay the response by x ms. Since requests to Stubr are usually answered within a few milliseconds, this attribute can optionally be used to match the expected performance of stubed APIs more realistically.

 The `responseHeaders` attribute can either be a static response object or optionally receive a function `responseHeaders: (requestHeaders, requestBody, requestParams) => object` to dynamically construct the response headers object based on request.
+In case of request body being XML, it is made available as JSON structure for POST, PUT and PATCH as method.

 The `responseFilePath` attribute defines the path to a static file to be exposed as response.
 The path needs to be a string and is interpreted relative to the script file, which defines the `register()` function.
 The file type of referenced file is being used to auto populate the `Content-Type` response header.
 If `responseFilePath` is specified, then a potentially additionally defined `responseBody` would be ignored.

 The `responseBody` attribute can either be a static response object or optionally receive a function `responseBody: (requestHeaders, requestBody, requestParams) => object` to dynamically construct the response body based on request.
+In case of request body being XML, it is made available as JSON structure for POST, PUT and PATCH as method.

 ## Monitoring, UI